Logiqx/gps-guides/devices/esp-gps/README.md

 The ESP-GPS is an inexpensive GPS logger with display, specifically designed for speedsurfing.

 It is designed to be easy to build yourself with readily available components.
-It uses the Beitian BN180 / BN220 / BN280 GPS chips which are based on the u-blox [UBX-M8030](https://www.u-blox.com/en/product/ubx-m8030-series) GNSS chip.
+It uses the Beitian BN180 / BN220 / BN280 GNSS modules which are based on the u-blox [UBX-M8030](https://www.u-blox.com/en/product/ubx-m8030-series) GNSS chip.

 The device provides superior data quality compared to the popular [Locosys](../locosys/README.md) devices and modern smart / sports watches from the likes of COROS, Garmin, Suunto and Polar.